MaaSTaaR/539kernel-book/Chapter 3: x86 Operating Modes, Segmentation and Interrupts.md

 A last note about data segments that all of them are **non-conforming**, that is, a less-privileged code cannot access a data segment in a more-privileged level.
 Furthermore, all data segments can be accessed by a more-privileged code.

+##### Other Fields and Flags
+In our previous discussions, we have stated that a specific segment may belong to a specific privilege level and that provides the necessary protection for the segment from begin accessed by less-privileged code.

 <!-- [MQH] HERE 12 June 2021 -->

 <!--